camunda/camunda-docs/docs/self-managed/zeebe-deployment/zeebe-installation.md

 ---

 :::warning
 Zeebe does not support network files systems (NFS) at this time.
+Usage of NFS may cause data corruption.
 :::

 Refer to the [installation guide](/self-managed/platform-deployment/overview.md) for details on how to install Zeebe in a private cloud or on your own hardware.